stanFurrer/KPMG_ML_Challenge/README.md

 **Part4.
 Stratisfied klfold Cross-Validation**

 >**Kfold Cross Validation**: divide the data into folds and ensure that each fold is used as a testing set at some point.
+It is a regularization technique that reduce the variance of the decision and the overfitting.

 <p align="center">
 <img src="https://miro.medium.com/proxy/1*E1e-8OmoqJaSmHxxPXcPGg.png" alt="" width="300" height="200" class="aligncenter size-full wp-image-13940" />
 </p>

->**StatifiedKfold** : In classification and regression, the target distribution must be preserved even after the data is split into multiple sets.
-More specifically, a binary target with 30 to 70 class ratios should still hold the same ratios in both the training and test sets.
+>**StatifiedKfold** : Stratification is the process of rearranging the data as to ensure each fold is a good representative of the whole.
+For example in a binary classification problem where each class comprises 50% of the data, it is best to arrange the data such that in every fold, each class comprises around half the instances.
+It ensure to keep the same class distribution in each fold.
+In our case, we have a strong un-balanced situation, therefore this methods is essential.

+**Part5.
+Performance Metric**

 <h2 id="Modeling">B. Modeling</h3>